efigart/efigart.github.io/essays/Ai.md

 Well sort of, sometimes I would ask ChatGPT to write code to do a certain tasks, but I would always add it to my code myself.
 I don't really like the idea od just copy and pasting.

+### 12. Documenting Code

+Unlike previous ICS classes I have been in, I did not write that much, if any, documentation code for my assignments.
+I think in-line comments were the only thing I did and I wrote them myself.

+### 13. Quality Assurance

+Yes, I think this is the thing I used ChatGPT the most for.
+Whenever I would get an error and not immediately be able to resolve it, I would copy and paste my entire cody into ChatGPT.
+It would be able to pinpoint the error in seconds, give an explanation as to why it was wrong, and  provide a solution.
+This has likely saved me hours of debugging, and got rid of one of the most irritating elements of coding.

+## 14. Other Uses

+None.